Vikram Sampath: V. D. Savarkar

-Swati Parashar, a professor at the University of Gothenburg who reviewed the volumes for The Hindu, called the comprehensive treatment of Savarkar a "must-read", saying Sampath's biography "brings out the contradictions, complexities and complicities that have shaped his legacy"; and remains a "lesson on how to understand and treat ‘differences’, and appreciate the context and nuances of the lives of contested figures like Savarkar in times of ‘cancel culture’ and intellectual intolerance".
+In contrast, Swati Parashar, a professor at the University of Gothenburg who reviewed the volumes for The Hindu, called the comprehensive treatment of Savarkar a "must-read", admiring how he brought out "the contradictions, complexities and complicities" that made Savarkar.
 Reviewing for The Telegraph, TCA Raghavan described the book as "a straightforward, no-fuss narrative without hyperbole and hero worship".

 Baul

 In 2022, Sampath, composer Ricky Kej and scholar Rajib Sarma produced a documentary film titled Who is Baul about the mystical Baul tradition of Bengal; it was directed by Sairam Sagiraju.

-Honours
+Bravehearts of Bharat

+Sampath's Bravehearts of Bharat: Vignettes from Indian History, published in 2022, is an anthology of 15 biographies of "under-appreciated civilisational warriors".
+He intended to shift the "Delhi-centric" perspective of Indian historiography and among those included were Lachit Barphukan, Chand Bibi, and Lalitaditya Muktapida.
+Shashi Warrier, reviewing the work for The Asian Age, praised the author's selection of figures from a millennia-long span cutting across religion, profession, and gender and found his narration commendable; however, he took issue with the word "civilization", and further found Sampath's presentation of Lalitaditya non-critical and unconvincing.

+Waiting for Shiva: Unearthing the Truth of Kashi’s Gyan Vapi

+In 2024, the book Waiting for Shiva: Unearthing the Truth of Kashi’s Gyan Vapi by him was launched by Finance Minister Nirmala Sitharaman at Pradhan Mantri Museum and Library auditorium.
+The book is a comprehensive work that combines historical, religious, archaeological, and legal perspectives on the Hindu reclamation efforts in Varanasi.
+Sampath draws parallels between Hindu devotion to Shiva and the Nandi bull's anticipation of darshan in temples.
+He criticizes historians for ignoring India's deep cultural connection.

+Tipu Sultan: The Saga of Mysore's Interregnum (1760–1799)

+In 2024, his new book "Tipu Sultan: The Saga of Mysore's Interregnum (1760–1799)" was released.

+Reception

+Honors

 For his book on Gauhar Jaan, Sampath was awarded the first Yuva Puraskar in English literature by Sahitya Akademi, India, and the Excellence in Historical Research Award by Association for Recorded Sound Collections.
 Sampath was also accorded with a visiting fellowship by Berlin Institute for Advanced Study.
 In September 2021, he was selected as a Fellow of the Royal Historical Society.